If you’re over 55 and walk on a treadmill, do you normally hold on?

 The man pictured here, walking on a treadmill, appears to be between 55 and 65, and he’s doing it wrong.

-There is the smart way to use a treadmill for walking if you’re between age 55 and 65: Do not hold onto the rails or the front.
+There is the smart way to use a treadmill for those 55+: Do not hold onto the rails or the front.

 The man in the photo appears to be posing for the photographer.
 For all we know, the tread motor isn’t even running.